A quasi-energy function for Pixton diffeomorphisms defined by generalized Mazur knots: Construction of a quasi-energy function for a Pixton diffeomorphism with the Hopf knot

-\item It follows from the definition of the knot $L_n$ that $P^-=\mathbb S^3\setminus int\,P^+$ is the handle-body of genus $n$.
-Moreover, the disks $d_2,\dots,d_{2n}$ cut $P^-$ making the 3-ball.
-Denote by $B^-$ smoothing of this ball by {removal of the interior collar}.
-The results of the classic Morse theory (see, for example, \cite{Milnor2016}) allow extension of the function $\varphi$ to the set $P^-\setminus int\,B^-$ in such way that it has $n$ critical points of Morse index 2, one point lying on each disk $d_2,\dots,d_{2n}$, while the value of $\varphi$ on $\partial B^-$ is $5/3$.
+\item Denote by $B^+$ a smooth 3-ball obtained as the union $P^-$ with tubular neighborhoods of the disks $d_2,\dots,d_{2n}$.
+Then $\partial B^+$ is a 2-sphere which belongs to $W^u_N$ and, hence, bounds a 3-ball $B^-$ there such that $B^+\cup B^-=\mathbb S^3$.
+Thus, $P^-=\mathbb S^3\setminus int\,P^+$ is the handlebody of genus $n$.
+The results of the classic Morse theory (see, for example, \cite{Milnor2016}) allow to extend the function $\varphi$ to the set $P^-\setminus int\,B^-$ in such way that it has $n$ critical points of Morse index 2, one point lying on each disk $d_2,\dots,d_{2n}$, while the value of $\varphi$ on $\partial B^-$ is $5/3$.
 According to \cite[Lemma 4.2]{GrLauPo2009} the function $\varphi$ can be extended to the ball $B^-$ by an energy function with unique critical point $N$ of Morse index 3.
-Since $f(B^-)\subset int\,P^-$, the constructed function decreases along the trajectories of the diffeomorphism $f$ and, therefore, it is the desired quasi-energy function. \end{enumerate}
+Since $f^{-1}(P^-)\subset int\,B^-$, the constructed function decreases along the trajectories of the diffeomorphism $f$ and, therefore, it is the desired quasi-energy function. \end{enumerate}